Anyone who applied for or owns a Capital One credit card.

-Attorneys working with ClassAction.org are looking to start class action lawsuits against Capital One over a 2019 data breach said to have affected approximately 100 million Americans.
-They believe the bank failed to properly safeguard consumers’ data and now need to hear from people who were affected by the breach.
+Attorneys working with ClassAction.org are looking into whether a class action can be filed against Capital One over a 2019 data breach said to have affected approximately 100 million Americans.
+They're investigating whether the bank properly safeguarded consumers’ data and now need to hear from people who were affected by the breach.

 What Information Was Stolen?

 Credit scores, payment history, Social Security numbers, linked bank account numbers, email addresses and credit card balances.

 What You Can Do

 If you hold or applied for a Capital One credit card, fill out the form on this page.
 You may be able to take legal action against the bank.

 A class action lawsuit could help provide money for damage caused by identity theft, the cost of credit monitoring services and credit freezes, and the time spent dealing with the fallout from the breach.

 First lawsuit filed against Capital One.
 Read on for more or fill out the form on this page if you want to find out how you can take action.